hlascelles/que-scheduler/README.md

 ## Schedule configuration

 The schedule file is a list of que job classes with arguments and a schedule frequency (in crontab syntax).
-The format is similar to the resque-scheduler config format, though priorities must be supplied as integers, and job classes must be migrated from Resque to Que.
+The format is similar to the resque-scheduler format, though priorities must be supplied as integers, and job classes must be migrated from Resque to Que.
 Cron syntax can be anything understood by [fugit](https://github.com/floraison/fugit#fugitcron).